mikuslusens/invoice/README.md

 # invoice

-An unfinished C++ command line program that creates an invoice with specified items for a specified customer.
+A C++ command line program that creates an invoice with specified items for a specified customer.